lagigliaivan/properfilter/README.md

 #properties where price is in the range of [10000 and 14000]
 ./properfilter --price gt:9999 --price lt:14001 < dataset.csv

-#properties where price greater than 10000 and square footage greater than 1000
+#properties where price is greater than 10000 and square footage greater than 1000
 ./properfilter --price gt:10000 --squarefootage gt:1000 < dataset.csv

 #properties at less than 100km from lat,long reference point